ACM40960/project-shiva-46/README.md

 ## Training:-

- * For traning you have to the git clone repo and copy all files from `WeedDetectionSystem` folder and paste it in google drive.
+ * First, git clone the repository and copy all the files from `WeedDetectionSystem` folder and upload it in google drive.

- * Now, from drive open the  main.ipynb file where you will find all documentation regarding training the model.
+ * Now, in the drive open the main.ipynb file, where you will find all documentation regarding training the model.

 <br>